frederic-perez/AmE-dictionary/data/idioms.md

 __bring the house down__ :two: __1__ Literally, to raze or demolish a house so that nothing is left standing. __2__ :dart: To perform or entertain so successfully as to cause the audience to erupt in applause, laughter, or cheers for a long stretch of time.
 __bring to an end__
 __bring to bear__
-__bring to light__
+__bring to light__ :two: To reveal something, often something inappropriate or illegal.
+A noun or pronoun can be used between “bring” and “to.” _Discrepancies in the yearly budget report brought to light corruption in the company._
+__bring to one’s knees__ Make one submit; reduce to a position of subservience.
 __bristle at something__ :dart: [:scroll: Alludes to a dog or cat raising the hair on its back in anger or as a threat] To show sudden anger or other negative response to something. _She bristled at the suggestion._
 __bristle with something__ _phr v_ :nine::m: [:sound: bristled with] (bristled, bristling) Be covered with or abundant in. _Syn_ abound, swarm, teem, crawl, overflow _The roof bristled with antennae._ _He bristled with news reporters in South Africa._ :es: estar repleto
+__British Invasion__ :two: The British Invasion was a cultural phenomenon of the mid-1960s, when rock and pop music acts from the United Kingdom[2] and other aspects of British culture became popular in the United States with significant influence on the rising “counterculture” on both sides of the Atlantic Ocean.
+The arrival of the Beatles in the US in 1964 marked the start of the British Invasion.
 __broad (brush) strokes__
 __broken record__ :dart::five: A person or thing that repeats itself over and over again.
 Likened to vinyl records that when severely scratched (i.e., “broken”) can loop over the same recorded segment endlessly. _I feel like a broken record having to tell you this each day, but please clean your room!_
 __bromance__ :two: _slang_ A very close friendship between two men.
 The word is a portmanteau of “bro” and “romance.” _My brother has quite a bromance with his best friend—they do everything together._
 __brood about (someone or something)__ To worry, fret, or obsess over someone or something.
-__brood over__ :two: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._
+__brood over__ :dart::three: To worry anxiously or be despondent about something or someone, especially at great length and in isolation. _I know you’re upset about failing your exam, but don’t brood over it all weekend._
 __browbeat (one) into (something)__ To thoroughly and continually dominate, intimidate, or bully one into some state or action.
 __brown eye__
 __brown noser__ _n idiom_ (brown-noser) Someone who pleases an important or powerful person in order to get a benefit.
 __brown sugar__ :dart: _slang_ Heroine.
-__brush up__
+__brush up (on something)__ :dart::two: To improve one’s knowledge of something or one’s ability to do something. _I need to brush up on my German.
+My German is weak.
+I had better brush up._
 __brutal__ :two: __1__ :astonished: _informal_ Cringe-inducingly unpleasant. __2__ _mod_ Excellent; powerful. _Man, what a brutal tune!_
 __bubble over__ Of an emotion, to be too strong for one to contain or refrain from expressing. _Her enthusiasm for the subject she teaches just bubbles over in the classroom._
 __bubble up__